mshamaseen/laravel-repository-pattern/README.md

 ```
 where Folder is optional.

-To generate views and languages files just add `--view` option in the command.
+To generate views and languages files just add `--only-view` option in the command.

 ## Examples